ReddyKhajaValluru/Courseera_MLSpecialization/Course_3/ReinforcementLearning/Simple_Qfunction/Readme.md

-We can see the values of Q and how it depends on and finds the optimal policy
+We can see the values of Q function at different states and also see how it depends on and finds the optimal policy